rust-lang/rust-wiki-backup/Doc-getting-started.md

 ## The issue tracker

-We use the "GitHub issue tracker":https://github.com/graydon/rust/issues to track bugs and feature requests in Rust.
+We use the [GitHub issue tracker](https://github.com/graydon/rust/issues) to track bugs and feature requests in Rust.
 If you prefer not to use the standard GitHub issue tracker, there's a [secondary front-end that is quite a bit more responsive](http://githubissues.heroku.com/#graydon/rust) and a [tertiary front-end that is pleasantly minimal](http://izs.no.de/graydon/rust).

 ## Picking something interesting to do